String Quartet No. 1 (Janáček)

-Leoš Janáček wrote two string quartets.
-String Quartet No. 1, "Kreutzer Sonata", was written in a very short space of time, between 13 and 28 October 1923, at a time of great creative concentration.
-The work was revised by the composer in the autograph from 30 October to 7 November 1923.

-The composition was inspired by Leo Tolstoy's novella The Kreutzer Sonata.
-(The novella was in turn inspired by Beethoven's Violin Sonata No. 9, known as the "Kreutzer Sonata" from the name of its dedicatee, Rodolphe Kreutzer.)

-The première of the Quartet was given on 17 October 1924 by the Czech Quartet at a concert of the Spolek pro moderní hudbu (Contemporary Music Society) at the Mozarteum in Prague.
-A pocket score of the work was published in April 1925 by Hudební matice.
+Leoš Janáček's String Quartet No. 1, called "The Kreutzer Sonata", was written quickly between 13 and 28 October 1923 at a time of great creative concentration, and then revised, in the autograph, from 30 October to 7 November 1923.
+It was inspired by Leo Tolstoy's novella The Kreutzer Sonata, which had itself been inspired by Beethoven's Violin Sonata No. 9, known as the "Kreutzer" after its dedicatee, Rodolphe Kreutzer.
+The premiere was given on 17 October 1924 by the Czech Quartet at a concert of the Spolek pro moderní hudbu (Contemporary Music Society) at the Mozarteum in Prague.
+A pocket score was published in April 1925 by Hudební matice.

-Janáček also used the Tolstoy novel in 1908–1909, when it inspired him to compose a Piano Trio in three movements, now lost.
-Surviving fragments of the Trio suggest that it was quite similar to the surviving quartet, and reconstructions as a piano trio have been performed.
+Janáček had used the Tolstoy novella earlier as well, in 1908–1909, when it inspired him to compose a Piano Trio in three movements.
+This is lost but surviving fragments of it suggest similarities to the quartet, and reconstructions as a piano trio have been made and performed.